mlbio-epfl/COSMIC/readme.md

 This repository contains the official code for **COSMIC**, a bidirectional generative model that links single-cell transcriptomics and nuclear morphology images.
 It includes data preprocessing pipelines, training scripts for both directions (seq2img and img2seq), and evaluation utilities.

-The mouse data is available [here](https://drive.google.com/drive/folders/13mFoxXPIhlVMvGOJ0VN06TR3jAsoDs_S?usp=drive_link).
-(Human data will be released in the future.)
+The data is available after publication [here](https://zenodo.org/records/18313580?preview=1).
+(Please contact shuo.wen@epfl.ch to get access to the data.)

 ---